Police stopped William Leahy for driving 55 mph in a 25-mile-per-hour zone in Orange County, California. According to the officer,

 Leahy's DUI Defense Attorney filed a motion to exclude evidence of the HGN test result based on People v.
 Kelly (1976) 17 Cal.3d 24; Frye v.
 United States (D.C.
 Cir.
 1923) 293 F. 1013, 1014.

 The Orange County trial judge denied the motion to exclude the HGN test result.

-The judge reasoned “the Kelly-Frye rule does not apply because the nature of the HGN test isn't a specific test for the determination of alcohol; it is only a symptom that the officer is testifying to … in the same manner as he might be testifying to a symptom of slurred speech or a person's face turning red, or … bloodshot eyes.
-It would be on that type of reasoning that it would be allowed in.”
+the Kelly-Frye rule does not apply because the nature of the HGN test isn't a specific test for the determination of alcohol; it is only a symptom that the officer is testifying to … in the same manner as he might be testifying to a symptom of slurred speech or a person's face turning red, or … bloodshot eyes.
+It would be on that type of reasoning that it would be allowed in.

 The Supreme Court disagreed with the Orange County DA's argument that HGN testing is neither “new” nor “scientific.”

 As for whether HGN is scientific, the Court cited People v.
 Stoll (1989) 49 Cal.3d 1136, where the Court said by reason of the potential breadth of the term “scientific” in the Kelly/Frye doctrine, the courts often refer “to its narrow ‘common sense' purpose, i.e., to protect the jury from techniques which, though ‘new,' novel, or ‘ “experimental,” ‘ convey a ‘ “misleading aura of certainty.”

 The Court found it “unmistakable that a jury could be unduly and unjustifiably impressed by the aura of certainty emanating from the officers' description of HGN tests.”